by using pencils and blending stick

 When you darken the lips, keep in mind the texture of the lips and draw those curved vertical lines.
 Some lines are drawn softer, some are drawn harder.

-STEP 3: As you can see in the video, the blending stick is a wonderful instrument to create textures on the lips.
+As you can see in the video, the blending stick is a wonderful instrument to create textures on the lips.
 Keep on drawing the curved vertical lines also with the blending stick.
-(If you have no blending stick with you, let's make one by yourself - here's the instruction video for it: Blending stick.
-How to use it.
-How to make one.)
+If you have no blending stick with you, let's make one by yourself - here's my free video for you:

 Continue to draw lines and to add shades to form the lips by using different pencils as well as the blending stick: the 2B pencil is used for drawing thinner lines and the 6B pencil for the darker lines.